benejohn/ProjectConfiguration/README.md

 ## I use Eslint and Prettier to do my script nice

- <b>first use we need to create editorconfig directly in visual studio code to make the code standardized</b>
+ We need to create <b>editorconfig</b> directly in visual studio code to make the code standardized

  Use <b>"yarn add eslint -D"</b> to add eslint as dev
 <ol>